ozzyDev27/oztils/readme.md

 ### fileAppend
 fileAppend takes two arguments, file, and toWrite.
 It proceeds to add the text "toWrite" to the end of the file.
 Example: fileAppend("hello.txt","Hello, world!") adds "Hello, world!" to the end of "hello.txt".
+### fileErase
+fileErase does not delete the file, it instead erases everything within it.
+It takes one argument, the file name.
+Example: fileErase("hello.txt") would remove everyting within "hello.txt"